ayu15-17/Yelp-Review-Analysis/README.md

 ## Acknowledgments:

-This project was developed under the guidance of Dr. Neeraj Jain, exploring the intersection of data analytics and the culinary industry.
+This project was developed exploring the intersection of data analytics and the culinary industry.

 Happy analyzing! 🍽️📊